 The Power of the Spleen

-TCM practitioners (and Chinese medicine theory) believe bai zhu is useful for strengthening the spleen, but this definition of “spleen” differs from the actual spleen in the human body that regulates the production of red blood cells.
-Instead, in TCM, spleen refers to, in broad terms, the digestive system.
-Moreover, a key pillar of Chinese medicine theory is that "digesting" does not just apply to food – a person “digests” all information provided by the senses, too.
-When TCM theory says bai zhu is thought to strengthen the spleen, it means the root is thought to help alleviate symptoms related to indigestion.
+Chinese medicine practitioners and acupuncturists believe Bai Zhu is useful for strengthening the spleen, but this definition of “spleen” differs from the actual spleen in the human body that regulates the production of red blood cells.
+Instead, according to Chinese medicine theory, "spleen" refers to, in broad terms, the digestive system.
+Moreover, a key pillar of Chinese medicine theory is that "digesting" does not just apply to food - as a person is thought to "digest" all information provided by the senses as well.
+Subsequently, Bai Zhu is thought to not just strengthen the spleen, but help strengthen digestion as well.

-One of the most popular TCM formulas that utilizes Bai Zhu is called Xiao Yao San, which among numerous benefits helps reduce stress, calm the mind, and relax the body (it's also great during the PMS phase of one's menstrual cycle).
-In fact, the term “xiao yao” is related to ideas of wandering or rambling – activities that seem like a beacon of calm in our often overstimulated and stressful world.
+One of the most popular Chinese medicine formulas that utilizes Bai Zhu is called Xiao Yao San, which among numerous benefits helps reduce stress, calm the mind, and relax the body (it's also great during the PMS phase of one's menstrual cycle).
+In fact, the term “Xiao Yao” is related to ideas of wandering or rambling – activities that seem like a beacon of calm in our often overstimulated and stressful world.

-“Known as Xiao Yao Powder in Chinese, this formula has a uniquely evocative name that means to wander freely, to ramble, to move unimpeded and unfettered,” Dr. Eric Karchmer, Chief Chinese Medicine Officer and DAO Labs Co-Founder.
+“Known as Xiao Yao 'Powder' in Chinese, this formula has a uniquely evocative name that means to wander freely, to ramble, to move unimpeded and unfettered,” notes Dr. Eric Karchmer, Chief Chinese Medicine Officer and DAO Labs Co-Founder.
 "I use this formula frequently in my personal practice, and find the results incredible from several vantage points - from reducing stress to helping with digestion."

-TCM theory strongly links bai zhu with its consistent ability to invigorate a person’s “qi”, a crucial element of TCM that is often loosely translated to “energy” in English but really encapsulates a whole lot more.
+Chinese herbal medicine theory strongly links Bai Zhu with its consistent ability to invigorate a person’s “Qi”, a crucial element of Chinese medicine that is often loosely translated to “energy” in English, but really encapsulates a whole lot more.

 “Qi is more properly a way for speaking about the constant movement and motion that constitutes life,” Dr. Karchmer continues.
 “If that movement is impeded, then one’s flow of Qi is constrained, leading to a wide range of symptoms.”

-A stifled qi can manifest itself in emotional volatility, according to TCM thought, meaning that emotions can be exaggerated or unexpectedly unstable.
-Combined with other herbs in xiao yao powder, bai zhu is thought to help calm these frayed nerves by letting the qi loose.
+A stifled Qi can manifest itself in emotional volatility, according to Chinese medicine theory, meaning that emotions can be exaggerated or unexpectedly unstable.
+Combined with other herbs in Xiao Yao powder, Bai Zhu is thought to help calm these frayed nerves by letting the Qi loose.